Tomshiii/ahk/README.md

  but also serve as general comments for anyone else
  *
  * This function does something
- * @param variableX is a value you pass into the function
+ * @param {Any} variableX is a value you pass into the function
- * @param variableY is a variable who's value will be passed back once the function is complete
+ * @param {VarRef} variableY is a variable who's value will be passed back once the function is complete
- * @param variableZ is a variable with a default value, it can be omitted */ func(variableX, &variableY, variableZ := "default")
+ * @param {String} variableZ is a variable with a default value, it can be omitted */ func(variableX, &variableY, variableZ := "default")
 {